Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ### Host start and stop

-As you might have noticed, when running a `NetworkManager` as a host you can receive `OnClientStarted`, `OnServerStarted`, `OnClientStopped`, and `OnServerStopped` notifications since a host is both a server and a client.
+When running a `NetworkManager` as a host you can receive `OnClientStarted`, `OnServerStarted`, `OnClientStopped`, and `OnServerStopped` notifications since a host is both a server and a client.
 Both the `OnServerStopped` and `OnClientStopped` notifications provide a `bool` as a parameter that reflects whether you were running as a host (`true` if running as a host and `false` if not) to provide you with context in the event you are using the same callback for clients too.

 ### Restarting a NetworkManager Session